Monday, 18 January 2010

 Example - creating a new custom tab

 This is a fairly in-depth example, since by necessity it also covers creating custom groups and controls too.
 Also, to kill two birds with one stone, I thought it would be good to look at the new ‘notifications’ and ‘status’ frameworks in the Client Object Model for passing messages back to the user in your SharePoint app.
 First we’ll walk through what my custom tab looks like, then what it actually does.
-I have a tab titled “Chris’s custom tab” with 3 groups (“Notification messages”, “Add status messages” and “Remove status messages”) each with some buttons of different sizes and images in them:
+I have a tab titled “Chris’s custom tab” with 3 groups (“Notification messages”, “Add status messages” and “Remove status messages”) each with some buttons of different sizes and images in them (N.B. although these screenshots are from the SP2010 beta timeframe, this sample still looks the same):

 CustomRibbonTab